FalkorDB Snowflake Integration Guide

 Step 2: Load Data Using CSV

--- Example: Load customer data
+-- Example: Load customer data (using MERGE to prevent duplicates on reload)

 -- Assumes your bound table has columns: ID, NAME, EMAIL, CITY